 Day 3 Hokitika

 This morning we enjoy a little detour from the West Coast Wilderness Trail with a side trip to the impressive Hokitika Gorge.
 The vivid turquoise waters will take your breath away.
-From here there is the opportunity to enjoy a 19km cycle ride on a sealed road that gently descends across farmland, passing the 1941 Kowhitirangi murders memorial, to the township of Kokatahi.
-Coffee awaits at the local hotel, before we drive around the south and eastern sides of Lake Kaniere, a stunning glacial lake.
-After a picnic lunch we rejoin the West Coast Wilderness Trail.
+From here there is the opportunity to enjoy a 19km cycle ride on a sealed road that gently descends across farmland to the township of Kokatahi.
+Coffee awaits at the local hotel before we drive around the south and eastern sides of Lake Kaniere.
+After a picnic lunch beside the stunning glacial lake we rejoin the West Coast Wilderness Trail.
 The next 8km section follows an old water race through native forest and is a superb bike ride.
 The trail then rejoins the road and the old Kaniere Tram Line as you approach Hokitika, where you can cycle right up to our waterfront accommodation (15km).
 This afternoon take the time to visit a family run pounamu (greenstone) factory, and see the craftsmen in action.

 Cycle Distance: 42km